agoragames/torus/README.rst

 ---

 Torus installs SQLAlchemy to support SQL.
-To use your dialect of choice, you will likely have to install addition packages.
+To use your dialect of choice, you will likely have to install additional packages.
 Refer to the `documentation <http://docs.sqlalchemy.org/en/latest/dialects/index.html>`_ for more details.